japila-books/spark-sql-internals/docs/spark-sql-PlanSubqueries.md

 apply(plan: SparkPlan): SparkPlan
 ----

-NOTE: `apply` is part of link:spark-sql-catalyst-Rule.adoc#apply[Rule Contract] to apply a rule to a link:spark-sql-catalyst-TreeNode.adoc[TreeNode], e.g. link:spark-sql-SparkPlan.adoc[physical plan].
+NOTE: `apply` is part of link:spark-sql-catalyst-Rule.adoc#apply[Rule Contract] to apply a rule to a link:spark-sql-catalyst-TreeNode.adoc[TreeNode], e.g. link:SparkPlan.md[physical plan].

-For every link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc[ScalarSubquery (SubqueryExpression)] expression in the input link:spark-sql-SparkPlan.adoc[physical plan], `apply` does the following:
+For every link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc[ScalarSubquery (SubqueryExpression)] expression in the input link:SparkPlan.md[physical plan], `apply` does the following:

 .
 Builds the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical plan] (aka `executedPlan`) of the link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc#plan[subquery logical plan], i.e. creates a link:spark-sql-QueryExecution.adoc#creating-instance[QueryExecution] for the subquery logical plan and requests the optimized physical plan.